viamrobotics/docs/docs/tutorials/slam-cartographer.md

 ## Running Cartographer with a dataset

-The following setup allows you to run Cartographer in offline mode using either one of your previously saved datasets, or our dataset that you can download and play with.
+Run Cartographer in offline mode using one of your previously saved datasets or Viam's lab dataset you can download and play with.

 ### The dataset

-In offline mode, SLAM will use an existing dataset to create a map.
+In offline mode SLAM uses an existing dataset to create a map.

-You might have a lidar dataset already saved in your `data_dir/data` directory from running SLAM in live mode.
+You may have a lidar dataset already saved in your `data_dir/data` directory from running SLAM in live mode.
-If not, don't worry!
-You can download our dataset: <a href="https://storage.googleapis.com/viam-labs-datasets/viam-old-office-small-pcd.zip" target="_blank">Viam Old Office - Cartographer</a>.
+If you do not already have this, you can download Viam's lab dataset: <a href="https://storage.googleapis.com/viam-labs-datasets/viam-old-office-small-pcd.zip" target="_blank">Viam Old Office - Cartographer</a>.

-If you downloaded our dataset and are using a Raspberry Pi, and assuming that the zip file is now located in your `~/Downloads` folder, you can copy/paste it into your Pi by running the following command:
+If you have downloaded Viam's lab dataset and are using a Raspberry Pi, assuming that the zip file is now located in your `~/Downloads` folder you can copy/paste it into your Pi by running this command:

 ```bash
 scp ~/Downloads/viam-old-office-small-pcd.zip YOUR_USERNAME@YOUR_RPI_NAME.local:~/.
 ```

-Be sure to replace `YOUR_USERNAME` and `YOUR_RPI_NAME` with your username and Pi name.
+Replace `YOUR_USERNAME` and `YOUR_RPI_NAME` with your username and Pi name.
-The dataset is large, so it might take a while for it to copy over to your Pi.
+The dataset is large, so it may take a while for it to copy over to your Pi.

 Next, `ssh` into your Pi, and run: